LevelInteractive/google-tag-manager-mcp-server/INSTALLATION.md

     sudo systemctl restart gtm-mcp.service
     ```

-4.  **Important:** If you change the port, remember to also update the `proxy_pass` directive in your nginx configuration to match the new port.
+4.  **Important:** If you change the port or path, remember to also update the `proxy_pass` directive in your nginx configuration to match the new settings.